 |Faculty Appointment Form* signed by Head and Dean||Yes||Yes|

-**The completed Faculty Appointment Form must be received before Faculty Relations will forward the LMO or LMO exemption to the faculty member.
+*The completed Faculty Appointment Form must be received before Faculty Relations will forward the LMIA or LMIA exemption to the faculty member.

 Please note that for foreign tenure/track appointments at the rank of Associate or Full Professor or any appointment with tenure will also need to be reviewed by the Senior Appointments Committee (SAC).
 For more information, please review the online information regarding Tenure, Promotion & Reappointment.